| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 and editor of the Peterbourgskaya Gazeta.
 He was also the author

+of a four-volume ’History of Dancing’.
 The two names in Russian literature most readily associated with

 Sochi are Ostrovsky and Mayakovsky.
 Nicolai Ostrovsky was a tragic